Chapter 1: Who Are Gog and Magog? (38:1-2)

 Now the Jews, and Ezekiel, did understand that their conquest by and captivity in ancient Babylon had been allowed by God for a reason – namely, their own unfaithfulness to adhere to the worship and principles of their God.
 So now, in this future scenario that God is telling Ezekiel about, the pendulum swings from what was easy for Ezekiel to receive – the wrongdoings and judgments on Gog – over to the other side and starts speaking, for a moment at least, about those aspects of the issue that were not so easy to receive:

 God says, “I will not let them profane My holy name anymore.”
-We have already explored how the modern Israelis have “profaned God’s holy name” and how this will cause the removal of His blessing of protection and will result in their chastisement at the hands of the Antichrist Gog, so there is no need to elaborate further on that.
+We have already explored in Chapter 3 how the modern Israelis have “profaned God’s holy name” and how this will cause the removal of His blessing of protection and will result in their chastisement at the hands of the Antichrist Gog, so there is no need to elaborate further on that.